Bin-Cao/TCLRmodel/README.md

     :param mininc : Minimum expected gain of objective function (default=0.01)

-    :param gplearn : Whether to call the embeded gplearn package of TCLR to regress formula (default=False).
+    :param gplearn : Whether to call the embedded gplearn package of TCLR to regress formula (default=False).

     :param population_size : integer, optional (default=500), the number of programs in each generation.